-Family Division (except for proceedings that the Court is required to provide at public expense and which are specifically listed herein).
+IV.
+Court Reporting Procedures When the Court Does Not Provide a Record.
+The Court does not provide court reporting services at public expense for proceedings held in the Circuit Civil Division, the County Civil Division, or the Family Division (except for proceedings that the Court is required to provide at public expense and which are specifically listed herein).
 If a party wishes to make a record of a court proceeding for which the Court does not provide a record, it is the responsibility of the party or the party's attorney to secure the services of a court reporter.
-All costs associated with the court reporter's appearance will be the responsibility of the party requesting the court reporter.
+All costs associated with the court reporter.
 This does not preclude the taxation of costs as authorized by law.